-You get the call or the text — there was a fire in your building.
-Maybe it was in another unit, another floor, or even the apartment right next to yours.
+You get the call or the text.
+There was a fire in your building.
+Maybe it was in another unit, another floor, or the apartment right next to yours.
 The fire department has cleared the scene.
-Your landlord or management company says you can return.
-But when you walk in, something doesn't feel right.
+Your landlord or management company says you can come back.
+But when you walk in, something feels off.
 There's a faint smoke smell.
 A haze on the surfaces.
 Your throat gets scratchy within minutes.

 The question most people ask at this point is: is it actually safe to be here?
-The short answer is that you don't know until someone tests the air.
-And the longer you wait, the harder it becomes to document what you were exposed to.
+The short answer is you don't know until someone tests the air.
+And the longer you wait, the harder it gets to document what you were exposed to.

 This is the most common misconception after a building fire.
 People assume that if the flames didn't reach their apartment, they're fine.
-But fire produces smoke, and smoke doesn't respect walls, floors, or ceilings.
+But fire produces smoke, and smoke doesn't care about walls, floors, or ceilings.

 In a typical NYC apartment building, smoke travels through shared HVAC ductwork, pipe chases, electrical conduit pathways, gaps around plumbing penetrations, spaces between floors and ceilings, and even through outlet and switch boxes on shared walls.
 A fire on the third floor can deposit soot and chemical residue in apartments on the sixth floor.
 A kitchen fire in one unit can push smoke into every unit connected by the same ventilation system.